cruzpazv/RUBIC/README.md

 extension

   : The extension of the output plots.
-Can be 'png' or 'eps'.
+Can be any type of device option of ggplot::ggsave(...).
 By default, the figures will be 'png'.

 _Details:_